 Today, many people use computers with a graphical user interface (GUI) like GNOME.
-Although they offer lots of features, their use is limited when it comes to the execution of automated tasks.
-Shells are a good addition to GUIs and this chapter gives you an overview of some aspects of shells, in this case Bash.
+Although GUIs offer many features, they're limited when performing automated task execution.
+Shells complement GUIs well, and this chapter gives an overview of some aspects of shells, in this case the Bash shell.